-Definition: Smoking is an age old process of cooking and preserving foods, particularly meats.
-This ancient process sometimes referred to at hard smoking uses salt to inhibit microorganism growth and the smoke produce an acidic barrier to prevent contact contamination.
+Smoking is an age-old process of cooking and preserving foods, particularly meats.
+This ancient process sometimes referred to at hard smoking uses salt to inhibit microorganism growth and the smoke produces an acidic barrier to prevent contact contamination.
 Properly salted, smoked, and stored, the shelf-life of these preserved meats is literally endless though there will be a continuous degrading of quality over time.
 Really old beef jerky may be safe to eat, but it tastes stale and unappetizing, which is the reason it gets vacuum packed, to prevent oxidation from destroying the flavor.

 It is the combination of salt and smoke that caused this kind of preservation, but either one can be used individually to hold off spoilage for shorter periods of time.
 In the midst of the French and Indian War.
 George Washington, then a British soldier, recorded that his men had used the "Indian" method of barbecue to preserve meat.
 They lacked the salt to properly salt and store the meat, which would have given them a few weeks.
 The rough smoking method they used only preserved the meat for a few days.